 Repayment Amount = $100,000 x 1.25 = $125,000

-To figure out the percentage cost of the advance, divide the fees over the loan amount.
+To figure out the percentage cost of the advance, divide the fees by the loan dollar amount.
 But first, calculate the fees by taking the difference between the repayment amount and the advance amount.
 This comes to $25,000 ($125,000 – $100,000).

 Percentage Cost = $25,000/$100,000 = 0.25